wongfei2009/FramePack/README.md

 2. **Installing SageAttention on Windows**:

    SageAttention requires Triton, which traditionally has been challenging to install on Windows.
-Follow these steps:
+There are two options for installing SageAttention:

+   **Option 1: SageAttention 1.0.6 (Original)**

    a. **Install Triton for Windows**:
       - Use the Windows-compatible fork of Triton:
       ```